rodemann/Bayesian-pls/README.md

 First and foremost, please install all dependencies by sourcing [this file](_setup_session.R).

-Then download the implementations of BPLS with PPP and concurring PLS methods:
+Then download the implementations of BPLS with PPP and concurring PLS methods and save in a folder named "R":

 * [Supervised Baseline](R/standard_supervised.R)
 * [Probability Score](R/standard_self_training_conf.R)